Noor Inayat Khan: Capture and imprisonment

 From 24 June 1943 the 'Prosper' network that Noor had been sent to be a radio operator for began to be rounded up by the Germans.
 Noor remained in radio contact with London.
 When Buckmaster told her she would be flown home, she told him she would prefer to remain, as she believed she was the only radio operator remaining in Paris.
 Buckmaster agreed to this, though she was told only to receive signals, not to transmit.

 Noor Inayat Khan was betrayed to the Germans, possibly by Renée Garry.
 Garry was the sister of Émile Henri Garry, the head agent of the 'Cinema' and 'Phono' circuits, and Inayat Khan's organiser in the Cinema network (later renamed Phono). Émile Henri Garry was later arrested and executed at Buchenwald in September 1944.

 Renée Garry was allegedly paid 100,000 francs (some sources state 500 pounds).
 Her actions have been attributed at least partially to Garry's suspicion that she had lost the affections of SOE agent France Antelme to Noor.
 After the war, she was tried but escaped conviction by one vote.

 On or around 13 October 1943, Noor was arrested and interrogated at the SD Headquarters at 84 Avenue Foch in Paris.
 During that time, she attempted escape twice.
 Hans Kieffer, the former head of the SD in Paris, testified after the war that she did not give the Gestapo a single piece of information, but lied consistently.

-However, other sources indicate that Noor chatted amiably with an out-of-uniform Alsatian interrogator, and provided personal details that enabled the SD to answer random checks in the form of questions about her childhood and family.
+However, other sources indicate that Noor chatted amiably with an out-of-uniform Alsatian interrogator, and provided personal details which enabled the SD to answer random checks in the form of questions about her childhood and family.

 Noor did not talk about her activities under interrogation but the SD found her notebooks.
 Contrary to security regulations, Noor had copied out all the messages she had sent as an SOE operative (this may have been due to her misunderstanding what a reference to filing meant in her orders, and also the truncated nature of her security course due to the need to insert her into France as soon as possible).
 Although Noor refused to reveal any secret codes, the Germans gained enough information from them to continue sending false messages imitating her.

 Some claim London failed to properly investigate anomalies which would have indicated the transmissions were sent under enemy control, in particular the change in the 'fist' (the style of the operator's Morse transmission).
 As a WAAF signaller, Noor had been nicknamed "Bang Away Lulu" because of her distinctively heavy-handed style, which was said to be a result of chilblains.
 However, according to M.R.D.
 Foot, the Sicherheitsdienst (SD) were quite adept at faking operators' fists.
 The well-organised and skillful counter-espionage work of the SD under Hans Josef Kieffer is, in fact, the true reason for the intelligence failures.